superfly/docs/flyctl/cmd/flyctl_extensions_supabase_create.md

 ## See Also

-* [flyctl extensions supabase](/docs/flyctl/extensions-supabase/)	 - Provision and manage Supabase PostgreSQL databases
+* [flyctl extensions supabase](/docs/flyctl/extensions-supabase/)	 - Provision and manage Supabase Postgres databases